 We pick the brains of models day in and day out, trying to learn their elusive secrets.
 We hear a lot about eating clean and avoiding sugar, but rarely do we hear health tips from a model who also happens to have her degree in nutritional science.
 That’s exactly what we found in Alicia Rountree.
 The Mauritian model (she’s got the island hair and bronzed glow to prove it) is also a certified nutritionist and a restaurateur (talk about putting your knowledge into practice, right?), and she shared her best secrets with us.

 The benefits of an antioxidant-rich diet are hardly a secret, but what are antioxidants, and what do they do?
 Antioxidants help combat damage caused by pollution, stress, and poor diet.
 Free radicals tend to speed up the aging process when it comes to our skin, and this is exactly what antioxidants help fight against.
 While there are numerous substances that can act as antioxidants, vitamins A, C, and E are some of the most well-known.
 To help you plan your grocery list accordingly, read on for five antioxidant-rich foods that double up as anti-inflammatories and are also my personal favorites for keeping skin, nails, and hair looking healthy.

 Blueberries are one of the best sources of antioxidants.
-They help with blood circulation in the body, especially in the head area, which stimulates hair growth.
-Wild blueberries, in particular, have been known to improve sun-damaged skin if eaten on a regular basis.
-The difference between wild blueberries and cultivated blueberries is that wild blueberries are not planted, but spread primarily by rhizomes or underground runners.
-Wild blueberries are thought to have a greater nutrient profile than their cultivated counterparts—the latter has a larger water concentration and less antioxidants cup-for-cup than wild blueberries.
+They help with blood circulation in the body; in the head area, this may help to stimulate hair growth.
+Wild blueberries, in particular, have been claimed to improve sun-damaged skin if eaten on a regular basis.
+The difference between wild blueberries and cultivated blueberries is that "wild (lowbush) blueberries are not planted but spread primarily by rhizomes or underground runners."
+Wild blueberries are thought to have a greater nutrient profile than their cultivated counterparts.
 While wild blueberries aren't as widespread and accessible as cultivated blueberries—they're grown natively in Europe, northern Asia, Maine, New Jersey, and Canada—you can purchase them frozen in most grocery stores.
 They're great as a snack on-the-go and are a perfect addition to any smoothie.